 - You should not try to start your vehicle by pushing or towing. - Do not connect the cable to the negative post of the discharge battery.
 The resulting electrical spark could cause the battery to explode. - During cold weather when temperatures are below freezing point, electrolyte in a discharged battery may freeze.
 Do not attempt jump-starting because the battery could rupture or explode.
-The battery temperature must be brought up above freezing point before attempting jump-start. - 7.
-Start the engine in the vehicle that has the booster battery.
+The battery temperature must be brought up above freezing point before attempting jump-start.

+7. Start the engine in the vehicle that has the booster battery.
 Let the engine idle a few minutes.
 Then, start the engine in the vehicle with the discharged battery.

-NOTE: Refer to "Synchronizing ESP" under "Electronic Brake Control System" in Section 5 of this manual if the ESP/BAS light (in the instrument cluster) remains on continuously after starting the engine of the vehicle with the discharged battery.
+NOTE: For vehicles equipped with ESP, refer to "Synchronizing ESP" under "Electronic Stability Program" in Section 5 of this manual if the ESP/BAS light (in the instrument cluster) remains on continuously after starting the engine of the vehicle with the discharged battery.